Geographic Information Systems

 Minor leaks: No

-Since heavy rain will cause ponding in several parts compared to leaks which are usually isolated events, there will be no false alarms.
-However, leaks during this period can not be detected.
+Since heavy rain will cause widespread ponding, there will be no false alarms.
+However, water monitoring cannot detect leaks during periods of heavy rain.

 |Snow||Minor leaks: No

 Major leaks: Yes

 Snow melts cause conditions similar to light rain.
 Water monitoring can identify major leaks but not minor leaks.

 (e.g. leak from a water tanker near a pipeline)

 |Major leaks: Yes